hanao2/Scalable_ML/single-gpu-transformer/README.md

 In the [Transformer](jax/model.py#L100) class, there are some points that I would like to mention.
 Initially we have data of size `batch * sequence length` with the sequence length being the maximum length among all batch instances.
 Then an embedding layer is applied on this input to featurize each token acoording to its ID and by referring to the lookup table.
 The embedded data would then be of size `batch * sequence length * hidden size`.
 Moreover, positional encoding is performed by initiating an array of size `maximum sequence length * hidden size`.This positional encoding is then added to the embedded data, which is then fed to the [TransformerBlock](jax/model.py#L78).
 However, only the first `sequence length` indices of the positional encoding is added, as `sequense length <= maximum sequence length`.

+The use of `functools.partial` allows for freezing all or a subset of arguments of a target function/class which avoids repetition.
+This is hepful when we intend to call the function/class multiple times, all of which share the same arguments.
+Also, for efficiently applying the transformer block iteratively, the `scan` method is helful.
+It reduces the overhead of a Python for loop.